 - Agent Architecture

 - Machine Learning

 query_builderLecture: Knowledge Based Systems (KBS)

-In this lecture we will discuss the various methods to transform information in a representation suited for computers and how to turn this information into knowledge.
+In this lecture, we will discuss methods how to transform information into a representation suited for computers and how to turn this information into knowledge.

-We will start with the foundational questions of what knowledge even is and advance towards various way of encoding it.
-We discuss how the degree of similarity between pieces of information can be determined to answer questions such as “is the color black similar to white?” by using various human-curated resources.
+We will start with the foundational question of what knowledge is and advance towards various ways of encoding it.
+We discuss how the degree of similarity between pieces of information can be determined to answer questions such as “is the color black similar to white?” by using a variety of human-curated resources.

-In the subfield of machine learning we explore how the computer learns to recognize objects in the real world either from human-prepared data or all on its own.
-We will discuss several machine learning algorithm that are commonly used today and highlight some of their properties that one should consider when choosing one algorithm.
+In the subfield of machine learning we explore how the computer learns to classify objects in the real world either from human-prepared data or on its own.
+We will discuss several machine learning algorithms which are commonly used today and highlight properties that one should consider when choosing between algorithms.

 query_builderLecture: Natural Language Human-Computer Interaction (NL HCI)

 Natural Language Human-Computer Interaction (NL HCI)/Natürlichsprachliche Mensch-Computer Interaktion

 Lecture on Master level, usually offered in winter.